 So, what did he want to share with his communication partner?
 That he wanted the latest copy of OK Magazine! when they went to the supermarket.
 Amazing!

 Fun with food group

-Handwriting is a complex skill that goes hand in hand with reading and writing – and a skill that many of our learners have real difficulties with.
+Handwriting is a complex skill that goes hand in hand with reading and writing – and a skill that many of our pupils have real difficulties with.
 This tends to go hand in hand with poor motor skills.
-Often, learners may appear very capable in their use of language and their ability to communication, but are unable to transfer these skills into their handwriting.
-The whole process of writing can become a battle ground and learners can become frustrated and tired as however hard they try, it just doesn’t seem to get any better!
+Often, pupils may appear very capable in their use of language and their ability to communication, but are unable to transfer these skills into their handwriting.
+The whole process of writing can become a battle ground and pupils can become frustrated and tired as however hard they try, it just doesn’t seem to get any better!

 We know that it is commonly seen in individuals with an ASD as many of them have some level of fine and gross motor difficulty so our team are always on the ‘look out’.
 When a pupil is referred, an occupational therapist will consult, assess and design interventions to support them at every level.
 There are an abundance of tools, which they will use to help pupils to improve this important skill, including a variety of different finger grips, appropriate seating, angled writing boards and many other solutions.